Zalexanninev15/TelegramServerStatusBot/README.md

 ## Features

 * Easy setup
+* There are a number of interesting settings
 * Optimized for use on servers

 ## System requirements
 * **OS:** Windows 7 or higher
-* **Additional:** .NET Framework 4.5 or higher
+* **Additional:** .NET Framework 4.8

 ## Configuration

-The application is configured by creating an **app.ini** file near the executable file.
+The application is configured by creating an `app.ini` file near the executable file.
 For an example of such a file, see [here](https://github.com/Zalexanninev15/TelegramServerStatusBot/blob/main/app.ini)

 ## Build